ni/niflexlogger-plugins/CONTRIBUTING.md

 1. Clone the niflexlogger-plugins repo to your local drive: **git clone https://github.com/ni/niflexlogger-plugins.git**
 1. Navigate inside the copied folder: **cd niflexlogger-plugins**
 1. Create your own branch of the repo: **git branch "your_branch_name"**
-1. Create a new folder in the **plugins** directory for your plug-in, following the same folder and file architecture as the Template folder.
+1. Copy the Template folder in the **plugins** directory and rename it to match your plug-in.
 1. Copy your built plug-in in the **build folder**.
 The built plug-in is usually found at **C:\Users\Public\Documents\National Instruments\FlexLogger\Plugins\IOPlugins**
 1. If you wish to share the source code of your plug-in, copy it in the **source folder**.
-The plug-in source is typically found at **C:\Users\<username>\Documents\LabVIEW Projects\FlexLogger IO Plug-ins**
+The plug-in source is typically found at **C:\Users\<username>\Documents\LabVIEW Projects\FlexLogger IO Plug-ins**.
+If you don't want to share the source, you can delete the source folder.
 1. Modify the LICENSE and README.md file to provide details about what your plug-in does and how to use it.
-Pictures can be very helpful (see other plugins from this repo for how to accomplish this like the Spectrogram or Test Sequencer).
+Pictures can be very helpful.
+See other plugins from this repo for how to accomplish this like the Spectrogram or Test Sequencer.
-1. Add all your files to the changelist: **git add .**
+1. Add all the modified files to the commit using this command: **git add .**
-1. Commit your changes locally. **git commit -m "Initial commit comments"**.
-This is useful if you ever need to revert to a previous commit.
+1. Commit your changes locally. **git commit -m "Initial commit comments"**
 1. Push your changes to GitHub: **git push --set-upstream origin "your_branch_name"**
-1. Now you can view your changes in the web page to make sure everything looks as you expect.
+1. Now you can view your changes in the GitHub web page to make sure everything looks as you expect.
 From the[main page](https://github.com/ni/niflexlogger-plugins/tree/main) click on the "main" pull down button and select your branch.
 1. Navigate to the README.md in your plugin and verify everything looks good.
-You can edit the README.md file from the web page and commit changes from the web page or you can make changes to your local copy and call **git add .**, **git commit -m "Useful comment about change"**, **git push**.
+You can edit the README.md file from the web page and commit changes from the web page.
+1. For any additional changes that need to pushed to GitHub, call these commands: **git add .**, **git commit -m "Useful comment about change"**, **git push**
 1. Once the code is ready for review, go to the[main page](https://github.com/ni/niflexlogger-plugins/tree/main) and click on the "Compare & pull request" green button at the top for your branch.
 1. Fill out the description and click ***Create pull request**.
 1. A member of the FlexLogger team will review it.
 Once any review feedback has been addressed, and it's approved, you can click on the **Merge pull request** button to submit the changes.